-Do you know difference between an independent contractor vs. an employee?
-As you grow your business, understanding the distinction between these two terms will be critical.
+Do you know the difference between an independent contractor and an employee?
+As you grow your business, understanding the distinction between these two types of workers will be critical.

-Hiring an independent contract vs. an employee comes with a unique set of pros and cons, especially when it’s time to file your business taxes.
+After all, hiring an independent contractor vs. an employee comes with a unique set of pros and cons, especially when it’s time to file your business taxes.

-Many people think they have a choice when deciding whether to pay a worker as an independent contractor or an employee, but that isn’t the case at all.
+Many people think they have a choice when deciding whether to pay a worker as an independent contractor or an employee, but that isn’t the case.

-Legally, there are big differences between an independent contractor vs. an employee—the most important difference is in the withholding and payment of employment taxes.
+Legally, there are big differences between an independent contractor vs. an employee—the most important difference is in the withholding and payment of employment taxes (i.e. payroll taxes).

-If a worker is classified as an employee, then the company must withhold income tax, social security tax, and Medicare tax, as well as any state and local income taxes from the amounts paid to the worker as salary or wages.
-In addition, the company must also pay social security, Medicare, and federal and state (if required) unemployment tax for the benefit of the employee.
+If a worker is classified as an employee, then the company must withhold income tax, social security tax, and Medicare tax, as well as any state and local income taxes from the salary or wages paid to the worker.
+The company must also pay social security, Medicare, and federal and state (if required) unemployment tax for the benefit of the employee.

-If a worker is classified as an independent contractor, then the company typically does not withhold any taxes from the amounts paid to them and is not required to pay any taxes for the benefit of the worker.
+If a worker is classified as an independent contractor, then the company typically does not withhold any taxes from the amounts paid to them.
+The company is not required to pay any taxes for the benefit of the worker.
 Instead, the independent contractor is responsible for paying both the employee and the employer portion of the federal and state taxes directly to the taxing authorities.

-Because of the fact that payments to independent contractors aren’t subject to employee withholdings or employer paid taxes, some business owners prefer hiring workers as independent contractors rather than employees.
-But they must use caution, because in order to pay a worker as an independent contractor, several standards must be met.
+Since payments to independent contractors aren’t subject to employee withholdings or employer-paid taxes, some business owners prefer hiring independent contractors over employees.
+But they must exercise caution because paying a worker as an independent contractor requires that you meet several standards.

-Keep in mind that paying someone as an independent contractor when they are really an employee is illegal and can be costly.
+Keep in mind that paying someone as an independent contractor when they qualify as an employee is illegal and can be costly.